MaxHilsdorf/single_label_audio_processing_pipeline/README.md

 ### 7.3.
 Run SLAPP

 Run ```build_dataset.py``` and then ```process_dataset.py``` to build and process your dataset.
 If the dataset building takes too long, you can terminate the program at any time and restart it to resume your progress.
-After running both files, the processed mel spectrograms as well as the class clabels will be stored (separately for train-, validation-, and test split) in the "data_folder" you chose in ```pipeline_parameters.json```.
+After running both files, the processed mel spectrograms, as well as the class labels, will be stored (separately for train-, validation-, and test split) in the "data_folder" you chose in ```pipeline_parameters.json```.

 -----------------------------------